by Todd Walker

 “That could have put your eye out,” Mama said.

 Why?
 Because we were shooting our BB guns at each other and she found out.
-It was obvious with the welt over my eye.
-I’d be envying the ability to see if the BB had landed 2 inches lower.
+It was obvious with the welt over my brother’s eye.
+Two inches lower and she would have been right!

 We all make stupid mistakes.
 Prepper envy doesn’t have to be one of them.